mrahhal/CSharpLox/README.md

 $ cslox [script]
 ```

-You can also enter prompt mode by not specifying a script:
+You can also enter prompt mode by not specifying a script path:
 ```
 $ cslox
 > print 41 + 1;